ArnoChenFx/Houdini-OpenCL-lib/README.md

 ### void mDirScale(matrix &a,const float3 d,float k)

 {
-    //create a scaled matrix ,d is scaled direction,k is strength }
+    scale the mateix a ,d is scaled direction,k is strength }